kaltura/kaltura-player-js/docs/debugging.md

 };
 KalturaPlayer.setup(config);
 ```
-This for example, will display in the console only logs from a warning level and above.
+This for example, will display only logs from a warning level and above in the console.